 Leaders need to understand the emotional dimensions of conflict and minimize the inevitable anxiety and systematic stress.
-Leadership Consultant Peter L. Steinke draws on the wisdom of family systems theory to outline nine beneficial responses to a system in uproar.
+In a book published the year before his death in 2020, Peter L. Steinke, a respected leadership consultant, outlined nine beneficial ways to respond constructively to conflict.

 In times of crisis, a system functions best when its key leaders regulate their anxiety.
 It is a crucial time for the community to slow down and reflect on what has happened.
 But the natural instinct is to do just the opposite, to press immediately for decisions, explanations, and actions to dispel the awful uncertainty and helplessness.
 To counter these and other disturbing consequences, leaders by their patience, hope, and reframing of the event can calm the people who are affected.

 Conflict requires mature leaders who will deal with lots of immaturity, reactivity, and other survival behaviors.
 Uproar begs for attention.
 I have found these responses to be beneficial.

 1. Respect the sheer strength of survival instincts.

 The will to survive is extremely strong.
 Brains are constructed to react to threat first, not contemplate it.
 In the presence of high tensions, expect behavior to be substandard for a while.
 Being patient in order to move toward improvement, the leader will not make choices driven by the anxiety of the moment.
 Thoughtfulness will reappear as primitive instincts subside.
 First, however, the craziness will play itself out through blaming, misinforming, taking defensive action, shouting impassioned comments, repeating unfounded rumors, exaggerating events, and relying on worst-case consequences.

 2. Seek clarity.